JasielJimenez/rshell/README.md

 ---

 None of the user’s commands can include a % sign.
 Our code changes all % signs into null characters, thus if the user enters one, the program will crash.

+None of the user’s commands can include an @ sign.
+Our code changes all | signs (pipe symbol) into @ signs.
+Then all @ signs are removed, so input using @ will either come out incorrect or crash.

+If you have two commands following a redirection and the redirection is the first command, then execvp will run the wrong address for those two commands.
+Ex: cat < testFile && echo hello && echo hi
+(echo hello and echo hi will fail)

 If the only input from the user is “exit,” then the program may not exit.
 May sometimes require multiple exits.